 Community Garden (Odessa – 2016)

 Food banks in Feeding America’s network use community gardens for education, food production, environmental conservation, and more.
-At WTFB, we hope to incorporate our community garden into our nutrition education program.
-We also hope that our garden will produce organic fruits and vegetables for distribution and for use in our Community Kitchen program as we provide gardening and food production techniques to help West Texans become self-sufficient.
+At WTFB, we are incorporating our community gardens into our nutrition education program by collaborating with the Permian Basin Master Gardeners who will be working with the Food Bank to present educational opportunities as well as help manage and maintain our new gardens at our facilities.
+We also hope that our gardens will produce organic fruits and vegetables for distribution and for use in our Community Kitchen program as we provide gardening and food production techniques to help West Texans become self-sufficient.

 Community Garden (Alpine)